 You see, in a Discovery Bible Study, the Holy Spirit is the teacher.
 We do not go outside of what the text says and we allow the student of the Bible to come to their own conclusions as they read and discover what the Bible says.
 If they have a question, we point them straight back to the text we are reading.
 Again, this makes for great reproducibility by those who learn with this method.
 However, it comes with challenges for us who have grown up learning the Bible and being taught the Bible’s principles from trained pastors.

 The first Discovery Bible Study I did was with three Chinese students.
 After we read through Genesis 1 in the first week, I was feeling good.
-They were amazed at the beauty God had created and how orderly it had been.
+They sat amazed at the beauty God created and how orderly it operated.
 They even all shared it with family back in China who also responded well to the story.
 This Discovery Bible Study thing was going to work!

 Week 2.
 We were studying Genesis 3, and I thought things were going well, until one of the students spoke up and said, “I think the serpent was good and trying to help Adam and Eve gain wisdom and knowledge which are good things to pursue.”
 Noooo!

-As the facilitator I’m not supposed to correct, I am supposed to let the Holy Spirit guide.
+As the facilitator I am not supposed to correct, I am supposed to let the Holy Spirit guide.
 I bit my tongue.
 Hard.
-Then the sweet words of the other student spoke up, “I don’t think that’s right for I think the serpent was deceiving them.
+Then the sweet words of the other student spoke up, “I do not think that is right.
+I think the serpent was deceiving them.
 Things were good for Adam and Eve before they had the knowledge of good and evil.
 After it was bad.”